 With the problem itself

 Repairing relationships requires addressing the root cause.
-Understanding what you’re dealing with (the neuroscience, the patterns, the recovery process) gives you a foundation.
-Start with Understanding Porn Addiction for the complete picture.
+Understanding what you're dealing with (the neuroscience, the patterns, the recovery process) gives you a foundation.
+Start with Understanding porn addiction for the complete picture.